BCDevOps/ocp-cd-pipeline/README.md

 Developers are encouraged to create [templates](https://docs.okd.io/latest/dev_guide/templates.html) and use the template to create/update objects by using the oc command-line.
 However, we have observed that those templates are not kept up-to-date, and it is not consistently and continuously tested.

-In the spirit of [Infrastructue as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code), and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) Practices, we wanted to (1) test the template as often and as thoroughly as possible,  (2) be able to spin up a new environment as quick and easy as possible, and (3) doing so consistently as part of a [deployment pipeline](https://en.wikipedia.org/wiki/Continuous_delivery#Deployment_pipeline).
+In the spirit of [Infrastructue as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code), and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) Practices, we wanted to (1) test the template as often and as thoroughly as possible,  (2) be able to spin up a new environment as quickly and easily as possible, and (3) doing so consistently as part of a [deployment pipeline](https://en.wikipedia.org/wiki/Continuous_delivery#Deployment_pipeline).

 ## Bye Jenkins Shared Library